- Travel and Places»

 Tourists claim ghosts from the Civil War have materialized in their souvenir photos.
 Miami ghost hunter, Mickey, took photographs in which orbs appeared in them.

-Hotel Monteleone was built in 1866 and is the largest hotel of the French Quarter.
-It has 600 European-style classy guestrooms and suites.
-The International Society of Paranormal Research discovered ghosts in the hotel: an engineer guest named, “Red” passed away in the hotel, two young boys play hide-and-seek with one another and tragic lovers were discovered present –the girl regrets fulfilling a suicide oath.
+Hotel Monteleone, built in 1866, is considered the largest hotel of the French Quarter, and recognized for 600 European-style classy guestrooms and suites.
+The International Society of Paranormal Research discovered ghosts in the hotel: an engineer guest named, William “Red” Wildemere passed away there, but no foul play was attributed to his death.

 The International Society of Paranormal Research (ISPR) of Los Angeles encountered a spirit named Helen who died from a bad fall.
 She didn’t know she had died.
 Two clairvoyants applied channeling and freed her spirit.